junxit/us-congress-bills-113/metadata.md

 - 2013-07-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4831-4832)
 - 2013-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4831-4832)
 - 2013-07-23 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-11-21 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2014-04-08 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu without amendment.
+With written report No. 113-147.
+- 2014-04-08 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu without amendment.
+With written report No. 113-147.
+- 2014-04-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 353.